keenai/crowdup/README.md

 # crowdup

-For anyone who wants to easily update their app translations files from crowdin, **crowdup** is a project that helps update your translation via a simple command line interface.
+**crowdup** is a project for anyone who wants to easily update their app translations files from Crowdin that helps update translations via a simple command line interface.

-This project is early in dev and a WIP.
+This project is early in development and a work in progress.
 Please file issues!

 ## Demo

-[Configure](#use-with-crowdin-api) then run `crowdup update` and watch the magic happen!
+[Configure](#use-with-crowdin-API) **crowdup**, then run `crowdup update` and watch the magic happen!

 ![demo](https://i.imgur.com/2xrKdrY.gif)

 ## About

 **crowdup** matches translation files purely based on filename.
 For instance, `../archive/en/en-US.json` will be matched with `../i18n/translated/en-US.json` and so forth.
 This might not work best for everyone; feel free to send a pull request to satisfy your scenario.

 Features:
-* Gives user ability to overwrite existing webapp translations with those from crowdin.
+* Gives users the ability to overwrite existing web app translations with those from Crowdin
-* Users can download via the corwdin api directly, or point **crowdup** at downloaded translations.
+* Users can download via the Crowdin API directly, or point **crowdup** at downloaded translations
-* User has option to look over files to be updated and bail if something looks wrong without modifying anything.
+* Users have the option to look over files to update and abort without modifying anything if something looks wrong
-* Configuration is stored so updating translations in the future is super fast.
+* **crowdup** stores user configurations, so updating translations in the future is super fast

 Coming soon:
-* Detect translation matches based on sub folders where translation filenames are identical
+* Detect translation matches based on subfolders where translation filenames are identical
-* Ability to map translations files from archive to specific translation file locations
+* Ability to map translation files from archive to specific translation file locations
 * Ability to ignore files
-* Detect if files need to be updated or not.
+* Detect if files need to be updated or not
 * Better error detection and logging

 ## Setup
 ### Dependencies

-[NodeJS](http://nodejs.org/) is required to run **crowdup**.
-Find the installers and install the latest versions; if using Mac OSX consider installing [homebrew](http://brew.sh/) and easily install what you need with the following:
+**crowdup** requires [NodeJS](http://nodejs.org/).
+Find and install the latest versions of NodeJS; if you use Mac OS X, consider installing [homebrew](http://brew.sh/) to easily install what you need with the following command:

 ```